Hewe's Crab Apple

 Malus cv ‘Hewe's Crab’

-This cider apple, also known as Hughes' Crab and Virginia Crab, was the most common fruit variety grown in eighteenth-century Virginia.
+This cider apple, also known as Hughes' Crab, was the most popular cider apple variety grown in eighteenth-century Virginia.
 It is thought to be a cross between the native American crabapple, Malus angustifolia, and the domesticated European apple of horticulture.
-It produces a delicious cinnamon-flavored cider that is both sugary and pungent.
+It produced a delicious cinnamon-flavored cider that was both sugary and pungent.
 Jefferson designated his entire north orchard exclusively for this variety and once wrote that crushing the juicy Hewe's Crab for cider was like "squeezing a wet sponge."

-Visit Monticello’s Online Shop to check for seeds or plants of Hewe's Crab Apple.
+Visit Monticello’s Online Shop to check for seeds or plants of Virginia Crab Apple.

 In Bloom at Monticello is made possible by support from The Richard D. and Carolyn W. Jacques Foundation.